zalenix/portaldocs/portal-sdk/generated/top-extensions-deployment.md

     ![alt-text](../media/top-extensions-deployment/azurePortalMarketPlace.png "Azure Portal Marketplace")

     * **PROD:** The Marketplace team accepts fully finished .azkpg files from your team and uploads them to Production to onboard the gallery package.
-Reach out to <a href="mailto:1store@microsoft.com?subject=Marketplace Onboarding Request&body=Hello, I would like to onboard the attached package to the production environment.
-The .azkpg package is named <packageName>. ">1store</a> with the zip file to have them install it.
+Reach out to <a href="mailto:1store@microsoft.com?subject=Marketplace%20Onboarding%20Request&body=Hello,%20I%20would%20like%20to%20onboard%20the%20attached%20package%20to%20the%20production%20environment.%20The%20.azkpg%20package%20is%20named%20<packageName>. ">1store</a> with the zip file to have them install it.

     * **DOGFOOD:** Use AzureGallery.exe to upload items to DOGFOOD using the following command: